NomicFoundation/edr/book/src/04_multichain/01_chain_spec.md

 This is achieved through the usage of multiple traits, some of which are supertraits of each other, providing increasing scope of functionality in the EDR ecosystem:

 - Revm primitives: `revm_primitives::EvmWiring`
+  - Implements the main trait for implementing associated chain-specific primitive types.
 - Revm: `revm::EvmWiring`
+  - Adds an additional function to `revm_primitives::EvmWiring` that depends on the `Evm`.
 - Header builder: `edr_eth::EthHeaderConstants`
 - RPC client: `edr_rpc_eth::RpcSpec`
 - EVM runtime: `edr_evm::ChainSpec`